istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     $ istioctl  register vmhttp 0.0.0.0 8080
     {{< /text >}}

-1. We deploy a sleep pod in Kubernetes cluster, and wait for the sleep pod to be ready.
+1. We deploy a sleep pod in Kubernetes cluster, and wait for the pod to be ready.

     {{< text bash >}}
     $ kubectl apply -f samples/sleep/sleep.yaml